Ant89ne/ant89ne.github.io/docs/publications.md

 <ul style="text-align: justify">

+<li><a href ="https://ieeexplore.ieee.org/abstract/document/11108247">ECSPLAIN: Explainability Constrained-claSsifier for Pairing the detection and the Localization of moving Areas from SAR INterferograms</a>, Bralet, A.,  Atto, A. M., Chanussot, J., & Trouvé, E., in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2025.3595267.</li>

+<li><a href ="https://www.sciencedirect.com/science/article/pii/S1077314225000979">Translation-classification loss for SAR image understanding with deep learning</a>, Bralet, A.,  Atto, A. M., Chanussot, J., & Trouvé, E., in Computer Vision and Image Understanding, 2025, Elsevier, p.
+104374, doi: 10.1016/j.cviu.2025.104374.</li>

 <li><a href ="https://ieeexplore.ieee.org/abstract/document/10433141">ISSLIDE: A New InSAR Dataset for Slow SLIding Area DEtection With Machine Learning</a>, Bralet, A., Trouvé, E., Chanussot, J., &  Atto, A. M., in IEEE Geoscience and Remote Sensing Letters, vol. 21, pp. 1-5, 2024, Art no. 3001005, doi: 10.1109/LGRS.2024.3365299.</li>

 </ul>